 How to paint grass with watercolors

 The key to painting grass with watercolors lies in creating the right brush strokes and lines, not to mention the right variations of color.
-In this post I am going to demonstrate to you step by step; how to paint grass with watercolors using only two different shades of green.

 Characteristics when painting grass